-Each headword appears in either normal or tech font and is capitalized as it would appear in the middle of a sentence.
+Each term appears in its proper font (as explained in the Technical Formatting section above) and is capitalized as it would appear in the middle of a sentence.
 For example:

 denial of service (n.), denial-of-service (adj.)
 (DoS)

 A denial of service is caused by denial-of-service attacks.
 Spell out on first use.
 DoS is pronounced as "doss" or spoken as the whole phrase, not the acronym.